purepani/resume/Pani-Resume.typ

         - Investigate methods of 3D surface scanning for clinical use using LIDAR and laser scanning.
         - Automate simulated phantom generation and CT generation using Python and the XCAT Phantom.
         - Built Excel tools to streamline creation of Patient Specific QA task emails.
         - Mentored project to rewrite an excel generator for Patient Specific QA in Python.
         - Assisted in commissioning of a Varian Halcyon linear accelerator.
         - Contribute to open source software, including pylinac and the Core Imaging Library.
+        - Automated output factor measurements using Sun Nuclear PC Electrometer, reducing the measurement time from 2 hours to 40 minutes.
+        - Generated dicoms for automated output factor measurements for both Halycon and Truebeams using pydicom.
       ],
     )